romanav/SOLID_COFFEE/README.md

 # SOLID_COFFEE
-Lead solid principles, some "practice in that area"
+Learn solid principles, some "practice in that area"